 This is a combination of all the responsibilities with a dose of a proactive and leading approach.

-Leading is considered as the most important responsibility of a project manager.
+Leading is considered the most crucial responsibility of a project manager.

-It is important that the project manager takes the lead since the very beginning of a project.
+The project manager must take the lead from the very beginning of a project.

-He/she must coordinate with different people to ensure that the project goes on in a smooth manner, that the team is meeting the deadlines and following the plans.
+He/she must coordinate with different people to ensure that the project goes smoothly, meet the deadlines, and follow the plans.

 Periodical meetings are the medium where the team does the follow-up actions.
 A good manager can lead the team to do its best, motivate the team members and keep their morale high.

-A good project manager is also capable of making fast and correct decisions in unplanned situations and he/she is the person who the team members look up to.
+A good project manager can make fast and correct decisions in unplanned situations, and he/she is the person the team members look up to.

 Tools for fools

-Project management is one dynamic job and involves a lot of different responsibilities, it takes time and a lot of work to gain experience to be a good project manager.
+Project management is one active job and involves many different responsibilities.
+It takes time and a lot of work to gain experience to be a good project manager.

-Working with people, managing resources, planning, organizing team, documenting, communicating with the client and your skills have to be pretty good not to get lost in all of it and to keep it all in one place.
+Working with people, managing resources, planning, organizing a team, documenting, communicating with the client, and your skills have to be pretty good not to get lost in all of it, and keep it all in one place.

 These days it is good to have some help with it, so all projects are managed with the help of a tool.
-There are a lot of different tools, but you need to choose the appropriate one for you and your team.
+There are many different tools, but you need to choose the appropriate one for you and your team.

-In Async, we use TeamWork and it meets our requirements well.
-It’s a great tool for planning, assigning tasks, time tracking and communication with everyone involved in the project.
-You can see what someone is doing at the moment, what is done and what needs to be done, how much time is spent on certain tasks, be in touch with clients via messages, etc.
+In Async, we use TeamWork, and it meets our requirements well.
+It’s an excellent tool for planning, assigning tasks, time tracking, and communicating with everyone involved in the project.
+You can see what someone is doing at the moment, what is done and what needs to be done, how much time is spent on specific tasks, be in touch with clients via messages, etc.

 So, now we presented all the key roles and responsibilities of a project manager.
-Challenging isn’t it?
-It can be stressful but if you have the right approach to the work it can be a really interesting and motivating job to do.
+Isn’t it challenging?
+It can be stressful, but if you have the right approach to the work, it can be an exciting and motivating job.

-You need to be ambitious, proactive and the most important thing is that you need to love the diversity of this job from one project to another.
-Most of all, you need to be here for your team, and they will be here for you.
+You need to be ambitious, proactive, and the most important thing is to love this job’s diversity from one project to another.
+Most of all, you have to be here for your team, and they will be here for you.